LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/type-traits-functions.md

 ### <a name="remarks"></a>Notes

-Un exemple du prédicat de type est vrai si le type *Ty* a un opérateur d’affectation de déménagement nothrow, sinon il détient faux.
+Une instance du prédicat de type a la valeur true si le type *Ty* contient un opérateur d’assignation de déplacement nothrow. sinon, sa valeur est false.

 ## <a name="is_nothrow_swappable"></a><a name="is_nothrow_swappable"></a>is_nothrow_swappable